archudzik/orion/readme.md

-# Project Orion
+# Project Orion - AI-driven Screen Reader for Android
 ### Open-Source Screen Reader using Gemini AI

 Orion is a screen reader designed to make Android devices more accessible by using Gemini AI.
-It works as an accessibility service, letting users convert on-screen content into spoken words easily.
+It works as an accessibility service, letting users convert on-screen content into spoken words.
 With a floating button called **Read Screen**, Orion allows users to hear information on their screens with just a tap.

 ![Orion in Action](OrionGIF1.gif)